 The 4R Certification program will be on a two year audit cycle and is scheduled to be published Spring 2018 and implemented in Fall 2018.

-Public Comment Period Recognizing that the success of the Ontario 4R Certification program and the long-term quality of Lake Erie is of interest to a variety of stakeholder, the 4R Ontario Steering Committee released the proposed standards to the public for a 45-day consultation period.
-The proposed Ontario 4R Certification standards may require alterations to current practices and therefore, we wanted to be sure these changes are feasible while continuing to optimize nutrient availability and reduce nutrient loss.
+Public Comment Period Recognizing that the success of the Ontario 4R Certification program and the long-term quality of Lake Erie is of interest to a variety of stakeholders, the 4R Ontario Steering Committee released the proposed standards to the public for a 45-day consultation period.

 All comments received were reviewed and incorporated as appropriate.
 The 4R Ontario Science & Technical Committee and the 4R Ontario Steering Committee made the greatest effort to address concerns and adjust the standards where possible.

-We would like to thank all Fertilizer Canada members, Stakeholders and Ontario agri-retailers who provided feedback on the Ontario 4R Certification Audit Standards during the 45-day comment period to Feb.
-28. The proposed Ontario 4R Certification Standards will require alterations to current practices, and member feedback allowed us to ensure these changes are not only feasible but mutually beneficial to optimizing nutrient availability and reduce nutrient loss.
+We would like to thank all Fertilizer Canada members, stakeholders and Ontario agri-retailers who provided feedback on the Ontario 4R Certification Audit Standards during the 45-day comment period to Feb.
+28, 2018.
+The finalized Standards will require alterations to current practices, and member feedback allowed us to ensure these changes are not only feasible but mutually beneficial to optimizing nutrient availability and reducing nutrient loss.

+In order to balance program adoption with credibility, the 4R Ontario Steering Committee has proposed incremental improvement in percent compliance.
+The proposed compliance increase over the next cycles of implementation is described in the 4R Certification Standards Manual.

 Please find below a summary of the feedback received during the 45-day comment period.
 Collected questions were reviewed and answered by Fertilizer Canada and the Ontario Agri-Business Association on behalf of the 4R Ontario Steering Committee.
 The public comment period feedback and our response can be found below.